 At the same time, Klimek continued to research Medjugorje and the supernatural, a central part of his conversion, and decided it would be the subject of his dissertation.
-Learning that Cardinal Christoph Schönborn, a recent visitor of Medjugorje, would be speaking at Catholic University of America, Klimek decided to take an overnight bus from New Haven, Connecticut, to hear the cardinal speak and apply to Catholic University’s doctorate programs.
+Learning that Cardinal Christoph Schönborn, a recent visitor to Medjugorje, would be speaking at Catholic University in Washington, Klimek decided to take an overnight bus from New Haven, Connecticut, to hear the cardinal speak and apply to Catholic University’s doctorate programs.

-Despite a 3 a.m. bus transfer and not arriving in Washington, D.C., until a few hours before his interview, the trip was a success: Klimek heard about Schönborn’s Medjugorje experience and was accepted by Catholic University as a doctoral candidate beginning in 2010.
+Despite a 3 a.m. bus transfer and not arriving in Washington until a few hours before his interview, the trip was a success: Klimek heard about Schönborn’s Medjugorje experience and was accepted by Catholic University as a doctoral candidate beginning in 2010.

-Klimek joined the TORs in 2013 as a postulant and graduated in 2015 with his doctorate in spirituality.
-He continued at Catholic University as part of his formation and obtained a master’s in divinity in 2018.
+Klimek joined the TORs in 2013 as a postulant and graduated from Catholic University in 2015 with his doctorate in spirituality.
+He continued there as part of his formation and obtained a master’s in divinity in 2018.
 He is currently awaiting acceptance for solemn vows, which could come as soon as this summer, followed by ordination to the diaconate and priesthood within a year.

 Since arriving at Franciscan, Klimek has become quite involved on campus, serving as chaplain to the men’s and women’s tennis teams and, most recently, being inducted into Knights of the Holy Queen Household.